ED311 & TASB HR Services present

 If it’s not written down, it didn’t happen.
 An effective documentation process is crucial for improving employee performance and making informed personnel decisions.
 This interactive workshop will guide participants through the ED311 Texas Documentation Handbook: Appraisal, Nonrenewal, Termination.
 The training will focus on developing documentation to support appraisal, nonrenewal, and termination decisions.

-This online training consists of 6 modules: four pre-recorded webinars for registrants to watch at their own convenience; and two live webinars scheduled with TASB personnel for collaboration, hands-on activities, and Q & A.
+This online training consists of 6 modules: four pre-recorded webinars for registrants to watch at their own convenience; and two live webinars scheduled with TASB HR Services experts for collaboration, hands-on activities, and Q & A.

 Audience: HR Administrators, Principals, Assistant Principals, Teacher Appraisers